How to respond to a negative review?

 Now that you’ve got the fundamentals, I’ll leave you with some extras to make sure your responses are top notch every time!

 - Keep it short and sweet.
-No need to write a full-length essay as a response to a negative review.
+No need to write a full-length essay as a response to negative reviews.
 By keeping things short you avoid upsetting the customer any further.

 - Make it personal.
 Sign of with your real name to humanize your response.
 When there’s a real person on the other side, it decreases the likelihood of further negative reactions from the reviewer.